Semileptonic and nonleptonic weak decays of bottom baryons $\Omega^{(*)}_{b}$: computation of semileptonic and nonleptonic weak decay width

 The acquired form factors, employing the QCD sum rules method, and helicity amplitudes enable us to determine the decay widths and branching ratios of the nonleptonic $\Omega_{b}\rightarrow\Omega^{*}_{c}(2766)M$ transitions as presented in Table \ref{decaywidth12}.

+A comparison of the responsible form factors for the semileptonic $\Omega_{b}\rightarrow \Omega^{*}_{c}\ell\bar{\nu}_{\ell}$ transition between this study (QCD sum rules) and light front approach has been provided in Table \ref{comparison ff semi omegab}.
+It is essential to note that light front approach follows different conventions for definitions of the form factors (see Ref. \cite{Chua:2019yqh}).
+As is seen, although there are some consistencies between predictions of two studies on the values of some form factors, in most cases they differ from each other.
+More theoretical studies should be carried out using different nonperturbative approaches.
 We compare the obtained result of the decay width for the $\Omega_{b}\rightarrow \Omega^{*}_{c}\ell\bar{\nu}_{\ell}$ transition with the predictions of other theoretical approaches in Table \ref{comparison}.
 Our result is comparable with the findings of other methods with taking the uncertainties into account.
 A detailed investigation of semileptonic and nonleptonic weak decays of b-heavy baryons can improve our understanding of the hadronic structures, constrain the QCD parameters, and evaluate the SM predictions.
 In addition, considerable progress, in experiments, makes it more possible to explore the new allowed decay modes of b-heavy baryons in the near future.